scottheron/react-stopwatch/readme.md

 Create a component called `TimeDisplay`

-* should take a time as a number of seconds (includes fractions) and displays it in the format: `00:00:00`
+* should take a time as a number of seconds (includes fractions) and displays it in a stopwatch format: `00:00:00`
 * should have one property called `time`.
 The `time` should be required and must be a number.
 * should maintain the format regardless of the number of seconds (up to `59:59.99`).
 Examples: `00:01.10`, `01:05.02`, `01:15.12`, etc.
+  * Note: You may want to take advantage of the `substr` function to take care of the leading zeroes in the time.
+That said, if you can't get the format perfect, don't waste too much time and move on to the next parts.
 * make sure the component can be rendered to the page.

 ##Part 2 - Timer